SAP-samples/teched2025-AD161/exercises/ex0/README.md

 ## Preparation 3 - (optional) Activate auto-save

 Each time you change a file in the course of this exercise, don't forget to save with `Ctrl+S` or via the "File" menu.
-Alternatively, you can also activate the "Auto Save" feature of VS code via the "File" menu.
+Alternatively, you can also activate the "Auto Save" feature of VS Code via the "File" menu.